jhobbsBSU/webgames-25/slides/WG-S12-Publishing-Submitting.md

 ---
 ![](../assets/icons/assessment.png#ico-right)

-# Assessment Week Support
+# Assessment Support

-I will be on leave between 20th Dec - 5th Jan (inclusive), other than these dates I am available for assessment support ahead of the deadline on 16th January.
+I will be on leave between 20th Dec - 5th Jan (inclusive), other than these dates I am available for assessment support ahead of the deadline on 15th January.

 You can book this support using [this link](https://outlook.office.com/bookwithme/user/2898184395f04dcdaf2e79711f520ab4@bathspa.ac.uk?anonymous&ismsaljsauthenabled&ep=plink)